OSLC/oslc4net/README.md

 ### A simple OSLC Client

-Create a new console application targeting .NET 6+, add a NuGet dependency to `OSLC4Net.Client` (make sure the *Include prerelease* is checked if you see an empty list) and add the following code:
+Create a new console application targeting .NET 6+, add a NuGet dependency to `OSLC4Net.Client` and add the following code:

 ```csharp
 var oslcClient = OslcClient.ForBasicAuth(username, password);